Hosting and bandwidth provided by MacAce.net.

 Configuration Differences

-The standard 13-Inch MacBook Air is configured with a 1.7 GHz Core i5 (I5-2557M) processor, 4 GB of RAM with 384 MB allocated to video, and either 128 GB or 256 GB of storage.
-The education-only 13-Inch MacBook Air has a slower 1.6 GHz Core i5 (I5-2467M) processor and just 2 GB of RAM with 256 MB allocated to video as well as just 64 GB of storage.
+The standard 13-Inch MacBook Air was configured with a 1.7 GHz Core i5 (I5-2557M) processor, 4 GB of RAM with 384 MB allocated to video, and either 128 GB or 256 GB of storage.

 Identification Differences

-Unfortunately, the 13-Inch MacBook Air "Mid-2011" and education-only "Early 2012" models share model numbers and even the 2469 EMC number on hardware.
-In software, these models also share the MacBookAir4,2 model identifier.
+Unfortunately, the 13-Inch MacBook Air "Mid-2011" and education-only "Early 2012" models share Model Numbers and even the 2469 EMC Number on hardware.
+In software, these models also share the MacBookAir4,2 Model Identifier.

 External & Internal Similarities